stanley-gu/qual/proposal.md

-ENPP1 and TNAP enzyme activity on the cell surface will be assayed using colorimetric substrates, p-nitrophenyl thymidine 5'-monophosphate and nitro blue tetrazolium/5-bromo-4-chloro-3-indolyl phosphate, respectively (Sigma).
-[@Nam2011] After one hour incubation, the ENPP1 reaction will be stopped by addition of NaOH, and the absorbance through the well measured at 405 nm.
+ENPP1 and TNAP enzyme activity on the cell surface will be assayed using colorimetric substrates, p-nitrophenyl thymidine 5'-monophosphate and nitro blue tetrazolium/5-bromo-4-chloro-3-indolyl phosphate, respectively (Sigma) [@Nam2011].
+After one hour incubation, the ENPP1 reaction will be stopped by addition of NaOH, and the absorbance through the well measured at 405 nm.
 The TNAP reaction will be stopped by washing with H~2~O and air drying.
 TNAP activity will be quantified via microscopic densitometry with image analysis